 Indigenous values and sustainability are as coherent as it can get.
 As shown in the chart, Cheekbone Beauty is an envied beauty brand with core promise applied coherently to all touchpoints.

-Why and Who Needs to Create an Envious Beauty Brand?
+Why and Who Needs to Create an Envied Beauty Brand?

 Startup Beauty Brand